apache/apisix-website/website/blog/2022/06/07/installation-performance-test-of-apigateway-apisix-on-aws-graviton3.md

 ### Scenario 2: Single upstream + Two plugins

 Using a single upstream, two plugins.
-It mainly tests the performance of APISIX when the two core performance-consuming plugins, limit-count and prometheus, are enabled.
+It mainly tests the performance of APISIX when the two core performance-consuming plugins, `limit-count` and `prometheus`, are enabled.

 ```shell
 # apisix: 1 worker + 1 upstream + 2 plugins (limit-count + prometheus)